Redshift evolution of primordial black hole merger rate: Mergers of PBHs

 where $N_{\rm crit}(z)$ is the critical amount of the PBHs in the halo, which formed at redshift $z_f$ and undergoes the core collapse by $z$.
 Note that halos containing PBHs $N < N_{\rm crit}$ experienced core collapse at redshifts greater than $z$.
 We determine the core collapse time according to Eq.\ \eqref{t_cc}.
 In Eq.\ \eqref{Pnp} the second term is the probability that the binary is in a halo with $N < N_{\rm crit}$ PBHs.
 The third term corresponds to the probability that, in a halo with a number of PBHs $N > N_{\rm crit}$, the binary will be inside a subhalo of lower mass.
 Since $P_\np$ depends on $z_f$, we numerically find the moment of halo formation at which $P_\np$ is minimal.
 Probabilities $p_N$ and $\widetilde{p}_N$ are normalized as follows

-Fig.\ \eqref{Sz_fpbh} shows the dependence of the suppression factor $P_\np$ on the redshift for different $f_{\rm PBH}$ and $f_{\rm HL}$.
+Figure~\ref{Sz_fpbh} shows the dependence of the suppression factor $P_\np$ on the redshift for different $f_{\rm PBH}$ and $f_{\rm HL}$.
 Different curves in the graph correspond to different fraction of DM particles clustering in the halo, where we parameterized this as in the work~\cite{Inman:2019wvr}

 Here $M$ is the mass of the halo.
 Note $f_{\rm HL} = 1$ corresponds to the fact that the mass of DM particles in the halo is $M(1 - \fbh)$ (the case when there is no biasing in DM and PBH distributions).
+Another limit $f_{\rm HL} = 0$ means that the halo consists only of PBHs.
 In Ref.~\cite{Inman:2019wvr} using N-body, it was also shown that $f_{\rm HL}$ increases with time and, in particular, by the time $z = 100$ it is $f_{\rm HL} = 0.4 $ for $\fbh = 0.1$.
 But since the suppressive factor weakly depends on $f_{\rm HL}$, then in what follows we assume $f_{\rm HL}=1$.

-From the point of view of suppressing mergers of early binaries, the case $\fbh < 1$ is preferable, because the core collapse of such halos occurs within several times $t_f$ characteristic of the structure formation (see Fig.~\eqref{P_ab}).
-The binaries in such halos will have time to become perturbed before the cluster is absorbed by the large halo, while for $\fbh = 1$ this is much less likely.
+Let us now qualitatively discuss the perturbation of binaries in the context of the hierarchical structure formation.
+From the point of view of suppressing mergers of early binaries, the case $\fbh < 1$ is preferable, because the core collapse of such halos occurs within several times $t_f$ characteristic of the structure formation as was shown in Sec.~\ref{sec3} (see Fig.~\ref{P_ab}).
+The binaries in such halos will have time to become perturbed before the cluster is absorbed by a large halo.
+On the contrary, in the case $f_{\rm PBH} = 1$ with monochromatic mass spectrum of PBHs, the time scale of two-body relaxation significantly exceeds the characteristic time for the structure formation.
+Therefore, the internal structure of the cluster (and binaries) will not change from the moment of its formation until absorption into a large halo.